Azure9733/cps-dsa-lab/README.md

 - Tuples
 - Python implementation of previous structures
 - Python-specific optimizations
+#### Related PYQs
+1. Write a Python program to find the sum of two numbers using multi-level inheritance.
+(CO4, BL3, PO3, PO5) --3M 2023endsem
+2. Write a Python program to create a recursive function to calculate the sum of numbers from 0 to 10.
+(CO4, BL4, PO1, PO5) --2M 2023endsem
+3. Compare lists and tuples in Python Programming with examples.
+(CO4, BL3, PO1)  --3M 2023endsem
 - -----------------------------------------------------------------
 ## Part 5: Algorithms
 ### 5.1 Sorting Algorithms